Sean "the Captain" Carasov was the road/tour/personal manager (under Russell Simmons) for the Beastie Boys from their

 the soundtrack for "Menace II Society."

-Carasov was a frequent writer, published in a number of international magazines, including
+Carasov was a frequent writer, published in a number of international magazines,

 Bikini, Max, Blast, Asayan and Daytona.
 He also wrote for the Beastie Boys'